Wall-Go/WallGoCollision/docs/source/quickstart.md

 ## Loading matrix elements

 The next step is to specify what collision processes are allowed in the model.
-This is done by loading symbolic (ie. math expressions) matrix elements for the relevant processes from an external file.
-Finding matrix elements for a given particle physics model is an exercise in field theory and not within capabilities of **WallGoCollision**.
+This is done by loading symbolic (i.e. math expressions) matrix elements for the relevant processes from an external file.
+Finding matrix elements for a given particle physics model is an exercise in field theory and not within the capabilities of **WallGoCollision**.
 The companion Mathematica package [**WallGoMatrix**](https://github.com/Wall-Go/WallGoMatrix) can be used to generate matrix elements for arbitrary models, directly in the format required to **WallGoCollision**.

 **WallGoCollision** supports matrix element parsing in JSON format (needs `.json` file extension) or from generic text files (legacy option).
 The JSON format is generally recommended for better validation; the `.json` matrix elements relevant for this example are available [here](https://github.com/Wall-Go/WallGoCollision/tree/main/examples/MatrixElements/MatrixElements_QCD.json).
-A legacy `.txt` version is available [here](https://github.com/Wall-Go/WallGoCollision/tree/main/examples/MatrixElements/MatrixElements_QCD.txt), note that the formatting must be exactly as shown in the file for parsing to work.
+A legacy `.txt` version is available [here](https://github.com/Wall-Go/WallGoCollision/tree/main/examples/MatrixElements/MatrixElements_QCD.txt), note that the formatting of the `.txt` file must be exactly as shown there for parsing to work.
 Each matrix element must specify indices of external particles participating in the collision process, and a symbolic expression that is typically a function of Mandelstam variables (denoted by reserved symbols "_s", "_t", "_u") and of any user-specified symbols (such as "gs" in this example).

 Matrix elements are loaded to a PhysicsModel as follows:
 ```